Send 100 requests per second for 1 minute

 hitspec run api.http --stress --profile load --env staging

-The API Client Manager stress test view lets you create, edit, and delete profiles without touching hitspec.yaml directly.
-Select a profile from the dropdown to populate the stress config fields, or click New Profile to save the current configuration.
-All changes are persisted to hitspec.yaml automatically.
+The hitspec studio stress screen lets you create, edit, and delete profiles without touching hitspec.yaml directly.
+Changes are persisted to hitspec.yaml automatically.

 Results Panel

-After a stress test completes (either naturally or via stop), the web UI displays a results dashboard with:
+After a stress test completes (either naturally or via stop), studio displays a results view with:

 - Summary cards — Total requests, average RPS, success rate, and error count